needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/occlusion.md

 The `Depth Images` scene demonstrates raw texture depth images from different methods.

-## HMD occlusion scene
+## Head-mounted display occlusion scene

 The `HMDOcclusion` scene demonstrates how to use AR Foundation occlusion with shaders, as described in [AR Shader Occlusion component](xref:arfoundation-shader-occlusion).
-You can use this sample on a head-mounted display with an [OpenXR runtime](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.14/manual/index.html#runtimes).
+You can use this sample on a head-mounted display (HMD) with an [OpenXR runtime](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.14/manual/index.html#runtimes).

 ## Hands occlusion scene

 The `HandsOcclusion` scene demonstrates how to use occlusion with hand meshes as the occlusion source.
 Refer to [AR Shader Occlusion component](xref:arfoundation-shader-occlusion) for more information.

+This scene requires the **Hand Tracking Subsystem** and **Meta Quest: Hand Mesh Data** OpenXR features.
+Enable these features and disable the deprecated **Android Hand Mesh** feature in your **OpenXR** settings.

 ## Meta occlusion scene